TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 ### About me

-I am an undergraduate student at Southeast University, under the supervision of Professors Ruiting Zhou and Hao Chen.
-My academic pursuits primarily focus on **Machine Learning**, with a specialization in **Computer Vision and Multi-modal Learning**.
-Additionally, I am also deeply interested in **Robotics and MLSys (both training and inference)**.
+I am a year 3 undergraduate student at Southeast University.
+My academic pursuits primarily focus on **Real-World Applicable Intelligent Systems**, with a specialization in **Machine Learning Algorithms and Systems**.
+Additionally, I am also interested in **Robotics**.
 Beyond academics, I am passionate about coding and find great joy in seeing the practical outcomes of my development projects.

 ### Research Goal
 My long-term research goal is to build a machine that can **continuously learn from experiences, knowledge, and environment, and apply this knowledge to address real-world challenges.** (Like *J.A.R.V.I.S.* in *Iron Man*)